Music Authority may collect a share of sales or other compensation from the links on this page.

 Reviews And Buying Guide

 As their name suggests, these devices are used to amplify the analog signal that goes from the music player to your headphones, so that you can listen to your music and games with increased quality.
 However, this is only one of many functions that amplifiers can perform, as amplifiers also allow you to increase the volume past the limit of what standalone headphones could, due to their increased signal output.
-Furthermore, external amplifiers can provide more power than those installed into most headphones, which means that they can be used to drive the more power-hungry headphones, such as the Audio-Technica ATH-ANC7b which can drive with up to 300 ohms of impedance.
+Furthermore, external amplifiers can provide more power than those installed into most headphones, which means that they can be used to drive the more power-hungry headphones such as Audio-Technica ATH-ANC7b, which can deliver up to 300 ohms of impedance.

 Now, keep in mind that all headphones require an amplifier to power them, no exceptions.
 To this end, each and every pair of headphones available on the market come equipped with their own onboard amplifier.
 Unfortunately, in most cases, said internal amplifiers are only designed to provide the absolute minimum so that the headphones can function adequately.
-That being said, by purchasing an external amplifier - portable or otherwise - you are effectively supplying your headphones with more power so that they can perform like they were designed to in the first place.
+That being said, by purchasing an external amplifier, be it portable or any other kind, you are effectively supplying your headphones with more power so that they can perform like they were designed to in the first place.

 16 - 300

 12 - 300

 12 - 600

 16 - 600

 1. OPPO HA-2 Portable Headphone Amplifier & DAC - Best Portable Headphone Amp